 - Choose Recovery from the left menu, then click Restart now under the Advanced startup section.

 - Choose UEFI Firmware settings, then click Restart.

-- Your PC will then boot into the BIOS/UEFI settings and all you need to do is find the setting for the fan speed and adjust it from there.
+- Your PC will then boot into the BIOS/UEFI settings, and all you need to do is find the setting for the fan speed and adjust it from there.

-Fix #4: Underclock Your GPU.
+Fix #4: Underclock Your GPU

-Here are the steps to do this:
+Here are the steps on how to revert any overclocked frequencies: